 A cheap mesh laundry bag can also be used to lug your kids’ sand toys.
 That way when they’re finished, the sand filters through and your trunk stays clean.

 4. Frozen Water Bottles as Ice Packs

 The key to any successful trip with children is to keep them busy.
-Tablets and movies are great, but after a few hours even those can get tiresome.
+Tablets and movies are great, but after a few hours, even those can get tiresome.
 Pack some travel games to keep young ones entertained.
-DIY versions like this one are particularly appealing because you can customize them to your child.
+DIY versions like this one are particularly appealing because you can customize them for your child.

 If you’re flying and your kids are old enough to eat candy, give them a few pieces during takeoff or descent.
 My husband and I always have a bag of Starburst chewy fruit candies for our kids and frankly, I use them too!

 A simple shoe organizer can work great as a back seat organizer and is extremely useful.
 The last time I mentioned them was in my camping hack article, and now here they are again.
 Stuff them with snacks, water bottles, crayons, diapers, sunblock—anything you need for a road trip.

 4. Shower Caddy to Hold Food

 It can be pretty awkward to balance a burger, fries, and drink on your lap while in the car.
 Buy some cheap shower caddies so that your kids—and you—can eat without fear of making a mess.

 Here are some ideas to keep kids occupied during the long summer days when you don’t have anything planned!